First income as an author

-Getting paid for what you do.
-Last week, I received my first royalties as a published author.
+Get paid for what you do.
+In March 2021, I received my first royalties as a published author.
 Woo-hoo!
-It won’t be paying the bills yet, but it is the first income from my career change.
-As such, it is a much-needed affirmation.
+It didn't pay all of the bills, but it was the first income from my career change.
+As such, it was a much-needed affirmation.

-This income wasn’t from directly from book sales nor from my publisher.
-Rather it came from secondary uses of my work.
-For example, an education establishment must pay to photocopy work and authors are due a payment when their work is borrowed from a public library.
+This income wasn’t from directly from book sales, nor from my publisher.
+Rather, the royalties came from secondary uses of my work.

 Fortunately, authors do not have to do the leg work in contacting each university or library themselves.
 The Authors’ Licensing and Collecting Society set up in 1977 as a non-profit organisation to collect such payments on behalf of their membership.
 They collect payments for books as well as for articles or scripts and disburse them in yearly payments.

-My debut book came out in late December and was registered with ALCS in January.
-I was not expecting anything in their March distributions as my sole registered work had been out less than three full months.
+My debut book came out in late December 2020 and I registered it with ALCS in immediately.
+I was not expecting anything in their March distribution, as my sole registered work had been out less than three full months.
 However, I did receive a distribution payment for photocopying & audiovisual use!
 A small one, but incredibly welcome.

 Join the ALCS

 If you are writing, editing or translating any combination of:

 - scripts for TV

 - scripts for radio